Genital itching after sex occurs due to several potential causes that may or may not need medical treatment.

 Women of all ages can experience vaginal dryness due to a lack of natural lubrication, but it is most common in women aged 45 and over.
 Vaginal dryness, also known as atrophy, typically results in itchiness, pain, or irritation around the vulva and vagina after sex.

-While internal factors like hormonal fluctuations during menopause, pregnancy, and breastfeeding can cause vaginal dryness, external factors include taking birth control pills or antidepressants, diabetes, and after chemotherapy or a hysterectomy.
+While internal factors like hormonal fluctuations during menopause, pregnancy, and breastfeeding can cause vaginal dryness, external factors include taking BCPs, diabetes, and after chemotherapy or a hysterectomy.

 Douching is another external factor that is known to cause vaginal dryness, mainly because synthetically cleaning the vagina is unnecessary and tends to eradicate the good bacteria as well as harmful bacteria, resulting in an altered vaginal pH level where the skin thins and dries.